Minimum Hours: 72 hours post-bachelors

 External Activity Requirements

-In addition to the Program's course requirements, each student is required to participate in three external activities that involve meeting with academics and/or doctoral students from other institutions.
+In addition to the major's course requirements, each student is required to participate in three external activities that involve meeting with academics and/or doctoral students from other institutions.
 Examples of such activities could include academic conferences, workshops, colloquiums, doctoral symposiums or academic association annual or regional meetings.
 At least one of these should include a substantial proportion of international attendees.

 Proposal, Dissertation, and Directed Research courses are graded Pass/Fail, and must be passed.
 Students must complete all remaining courses with a grade of "B" or better.
-This is in addition to the University requirement for a 3.00 GPA overall and in the Program.
-Should a student fail to pass or complete a course with the required grade, the DBA Program Committee may offer an alternative activity as a substitute.
+This is in addition to the University requirement for a 3.00 GPA overall and in the major.
+Should a student fail to pass or complete a course with the required grade, the DBA Degree Program Committee may offer an alternative activity as a substitute.